Karnasuvarna: Excavations at Rajbaridanga

 The famous Chinese traveler Xuanzang mentioned in his travelogues about Lo-to-mo-chi (Raktamrittika) Mahavihara, an important centre of learning of Vajrayana Buddhists near Karnasuvarna.
 It has been identified with Rajbaridanga.
 The archaeological site of Rajbaridanga is about 2.4 km from Karnasuvarna railway station in the bank of the Bhagirathi River.
 Local transport like cycle vans, e-rickshaws (Toto) are available.
 This site was first excavated by a team from the Department of Archaeology, University of Calcutta in 1962 under the direction of S.R.
 Das.
 Amongst the findings, the most significant one was a monastic sealing bearing the legend Shri Rakta(m)rttika (Ma)havaiharik arya bhikshu (samgha)s(y)a (of the community of venerable monks residing in the Shri Raktamrittika Mahavihara).
 The other significant findings are terracotta figurines and ornamental stucco mouldings including human heads.
 Two other sites close by have been excavated at Rakshashidanga (in 1929–30 by K.N.
 Dixit of the Archaeological Survey of India) and Nil Kuthi.

 Rakshasi Danga and Rajbari Danga

-Mounds locally known as Rakshasi Danga (Devil’s Mound) and Rajbari Danga (Raja Karna’s Palace) have been excavated by the Archaeological Survey of India and the Archaeological Department of the University of Calcutta.
+Mounds locally known as Rakshasi Danga (Demoness’ Ground) and Rajbari Danga (Raja’s Palace Ground) have been excavated by the Archaeological Survey of India and the Archaeological Department of the University of Calcutta.
 The discovery of terracotta seals “bearing the legend Raktamrittika Mahavihara has identified the location of the monastery bearing the same name described in the accounts of Hiuen Tsang”, Chinese Buddhist monk and scholar who visited the place in the 7th century AD.
 The entire area contains “vestiges of ancient remains” from 2nd century AD to 15-16th century AD.